Indie Semiconductor Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Indie Semiconductor insiders, such as employees or executives, is commonly permitted as long as it does not rely on Indie Semiconductor's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Indie Semiconductor insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Kanwardev Bal over three weeks ago
+Michael Wittmann over two weeks ago

-Thomas Schiller over a month ago
+Parekh Sonalee Elizabeth over a month ago

 Michael Wittmann over a month ago